Is Your Honeymoon Really Necessary?

 Is Your Honeymoon Really Necessary? is a 1953 British comedy film directed by Maurice Elvey and starring Bonar Colleano, Diana Dors, David Tomlinson and Diana Decker.
-It was based on Vivian Tidmarsh's 1944 West End hit play by the same name.
+It was written by Talbot Rothwell based on Vivian Tidmarsh's 1944 West End hit play of the same name.

 Plot

 When US Navy airman Commander Laurie Vining takes up his new posting in London with his new wife Gillian he has no idea that his first wife Candy Markham will turn up and threaten his marital bliss by claiming they are still married.
 Faithful confidant Hank Hanlon continually stirs things up and tries to keep order.
 Other lives that are changed forever by the intervention include lawyer Frank Betterton.